polterguy/ingen/help-files/InGen/04 - General architecture.md

 tours as you wish.
 When a guest takes a tour, it will be automatically translated to his language of choice, using Google Translate, for then to be spoken out loud using speech synthesis.
-The idea with it, it to put QR codes around your Theme Park, for then to allow guests to take guided tours using their own smart phones.
+The idea with it, it to put QR codes around your Theme Park, for then to allow guests to take guided tours using their own smart phones and head phones.

 ### Images module